blabla1337/skf-flask/markdown/code_examples/php/12-code_example--X-Content-Type-Options_header--.md

+    <?php

 //In order to set the X-Content-Type-Options header you have to add the following code to the head of your application: header('X-Content-Type-Options: nosniff');

+?>